SaphicDeveloper2/Sapphics-Structure-Library/documentation.md

 - keyed by dimension and anchor chunk
 - not persisted
-- stores requests like “generate this structure when that chunk in that dimension becomes available”
+- stores requests like "generate this structure when that chunk in that dimension becomes available"
 - used by `queueStructure(...)` and `queueMultiStruct(...)`

 Do **not** confuse these two systems in integrations.